 Their hard-working crews had to contend not only with the volatile weather for which the North Sea is famous but also enemy E-boats and aircraft, which would attempt to sink them on sight.
 Theirs was a difficult and dangerous job, carried out with stoical courage, and in the course of the war many hundreds of stranded airmen came to owe them their lives.

-In charting the history of 24ASRU and paying tribute to the bravery of its personnel ~ several of whom were killed in the line of duty ~ this book ensures that their important wartime contribution is placed on permanent record.
+In charting the history of 24ASRU and paying tribute to the bravery of its personnel ~ several of whom were killed in the line of duty ~ this book ensures that their important wartime contribution, and that of similar air sea rescue outfits, is placed on permanent record.